decentraland/documentation/content/creator/scene-editor/smart-items/combine-with-code.md

 **💡 Tip**: If you're not trying to do something very complicated, instead of writing code you can also create a custom smart item to handle the actions you want to perform.
 See [Making any item smart]({{< ref "/content/creator/scene-editor/smart-items/make-any-item-smart.md" >}})
 {{< /hint >}}

+## Version control

+We recommend that you create a repo for your project on GitHub, and use it to keep track of your project's versions and to work collaboratively with others.

+If you're not familiar with how to do this, see [Quickstart for repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories), or use the [GitHub desktop appliacation](https://desktop.github.com/download/) for an simpler UI-based flow.

+{{< hint warning >}}
+**📔 Note**: Upload the entire project folder to a GitHub repo, but make sure the `/node-modules` or `/bin` folders and the `package-lock.json` file are all included in the `.gitignore` file, to avoid syncing them.
+This should be the case if you configure the repo to be of type `node`.
+These files are all auto-generated, and the content may differ for different machines.
+{{< /hint >}}

 ## See also

 - [Smart items - Basics]({{< ref "/content/creator/scene-editor/smart-items/smart-items.md" >}})